Adult Basic Education (ABE)

 - Employability Skills

-Face-to face ABE classes are available mornings, afternoons, evenings, and Saturdays.
+Face-to face ABE classes are available mornings, afternoons, and evenings.
 A student has the option of a face-to-face or online class.
 TABE scores are good for two years.
 Online classes are available 24 hours a day, 7 days a week.

 The program is open entry, open-entry/open-exit thus allowing a student to complete